MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-capacity-planning.md

 Our analysis for Power BI Premium shows that the number of concurrent users at any given time, including daily peak times, doesn't tend to exceed five percent of the total user base.

 Based on the five percent concurrency ratio, the following table describes the approximate maximum number of users that a SKU can handle, before it's [overloaded](./../enterprise/service-premium-smoothing.md#how-to-detect-overload).
 When your capacity is overloaded, throttling will occur on your capacity.
+For more information, see [What happens to traffic during overload if I don't autoscale?](service-premium-gen2-faq.md#what-happens-to-traffic-during-overload-if-i-don-t-autoscale-)

 | Workload   | P1 SKU      | P2 SKU      |
 |------------|-------------|-------------|